-Dolcoath Mine Winder, this wonderful piece of engineering was installed in 1897 by Worsley Mesnes of Lancashire to service Harriett’s Shaft of Dolcoath Mine.
+Dolcoath Mine Winder: This wonderful piece of engineering was installed in 1897 by Worsley Mesnes of Lancashire to service Harriett’s Shaft of Dolcoath Mine.
 It was a twin cylinder horizontal type steam winder.
-The mine closed in 1920 and the winder remained here until 1923.
+The mine closed during early 1920 and the winder remained here until 1923.

 It was then moved to the New Roskear shaft which was the proposed site for the New Dolcoath Mine.
 A circular shaft was sunk to 2000ft, at this time the Dolcoath Mine Winder was fitted with a second drum.

 The winder worked here until 1929 when the reopening of the mine failed.
 From that time until the 1980’s it stayed largely complete in the crumbling remains of the winder house.
 During the latter part of the 1980’s the ancillary parts and cylinders were moved to Astley Green Colliery Museum in Greater Manchester, by the Red Rose Society.
 Unbelievably these parts went “missing”.
 All that remains is the steel framework for the cylinders and the drums that held the wire rope.